GraniteWMS/GraniteDocs/docs/sqlclr/getting-started.md

 If you are not specifying a particular value, just set the variable to NULL.
 The variable must still be supplied as a parameter when executing the CLR procedure.

-<h3>Using the CLR Functions</h3>
+<h2>Using the CLR Functions</h2>

-CLR Functions are used to make calling the more complicated CLR Procedures simpler by handling the formatting the input parameters.
-They only work in conjunction with the relevant CLR procedure.
+CLR Functions are used to assist with formatting parameters with a more complex structure - typically a json input.
+Each function is related to a specific CLR procedure parameter.

+Doing it this way ensures that the complex parameter is properly formatted, without the need to manually manipulate json.
+This is especially helpful on versions of SQL Server that don't support the newer json related functions.

-The prefix indicates which CLR Procedures it is related to:
+The prefix indicates which of the CLR Procedures it is related to:

-- **"dbo.report_"** for Reporting Service
+- **"dbo.report_"** for Reporting Service procedures
-- **"dbo.email_"** for Email Service
+- **"dbo.email_"** for Email Service procedures
-- **"dbo.export"** for SQL Export Service
+- **"dbo.export"** for SQL Export Service procedures